angulardart/site-angulardart/src/angular/guide/component-styles.md

 that identifies to which host's emulated shadow DOM this element belongs.

 The exact values of these classes aren't important.
-They are automatically generated and you never refer to them in application code.
+They are automatically generated and you never refer to them in app code.
 But they are targeted by the generated component styles, which are in the `<head>` section of the DOM:

 <?code-excerpt?>